swipswaps/ansible-role-letsencrypt-1/README.md

     Control what time the server attempts LE certificate renewal.
 These default to `5`, `7`, and `*`, respectively (ie. 7:05 AM daily, local server time).

+- **letsencrypt_install_certbot_from_ppa**

+  Defaults to `false`, is only relevant to Debian/Ubuntu servers, and only exists here for legacy/compatibility purposes.
+Normally, installation of the self-updating script (the default behaviour) is the best choice in all scenarios.

 ## Dependencies